yurimarx/automl-heart/README.md

 This application provides real data (without personal data) for some of these top 10 scenarios of diseases identified by WHO.
 The datasets for this application are:
  - Diabetes dataset: data to predict diabetes diagnosis
- - Heart Disease: data to predict heart disease
+ - Heart Disease dataset: data to predict heart disease
- - Kidney Disease: data to predict kidney disease
+ - Kidney Disease dataset: data to predict kidney disease
- - Breast Cancer: data to predict breast cancer
+ - Breast Cancer dataset: data to predict breast cancer
- - Maternal Risk: data to predict maternal risk level
+ - Maternal Risk dataset: data to predict maternal risk level
+ - Hospital Mortality dataset: data to predict hospital mortality

 ## Installation